 For some of the suggested games above – like memory, you might need more than one set of cards if duplicates aren’t already included.

 ***Fandex Field Guides could be used as flashcards or taken apart to use in sorting activities, too.

 5. Nature Vocabulary Practice

 Introduce a new nature vocabulary word or two during each session.
 Write each new word on an index card and review the stack occasionally.
 Where do you get nature vocabulary ideas?
-Anywhere – common or scientific names of nature items, geography terms, and words the describe nature (ie. growth, rapids, erosion, pollination.)
+Anywhere – common or scientific names of nature items, geography terms, and words that describe nature (ie. growth, rapids, erosion, pollination.)
 Work on vocabulary that has to do with your current nature walk focus when possible.

 6. Keep a Daily Nature Calendar

 Many of you are already doing calendar time with your families each morning.
 Why not add a daily nature focus to calendar time?
-A bulletin board style calendar is just fine, but I prefer printable monthly calendars so each child has his or her own copy to make daily nature notes.
+A bulletin board-style calendar is just fine, but I prefer printable monthly calendars so each child has his or her own copy to make daily nature notes.

 The basic plan is to make daily observations from a window or the front porch and note what you see on the calendar.

 - You can let your children note whatever they like about the day – the weather, a bug that just flew by, a bird at the feeder, etc.